palantir/go-java-launcher/README.md

 # Additional JVM options to be passed to the java command, will override defaults in static config.
 Ignored if configType is "executable"
 jvmOpts:
   - '-Xmx2g'
+# Additional classpath entries to be appended to the existing classpath list in the static config.
+# Append only.
+Unlike the static config, this must be an absolute path to the resource.
+classpath
+  - /path/to/additional/resource
 ```

 The launcher is invoked as: